Salesforce Certifications Guide – All Certification Tracks – Winter '26

 💡 Top Exam Tips

-4. Study Setup fundamentals including business unit hierarchies, user role definition, permission frameworks, and administrative governance structures.
+4. Study the Setup domain thoroughly, covering business unit architecture, user role definition, permission assignment, and system-level configuration best practices.

 🙋 Frequently Asked Questions

-What experience is required before taking the Marketing Cloud Administrator exam? +
+What hands-on preparation should I complete before taking the exam? +

-What is the difference between a data extension and a sendable data extension? +
+What is the difference between a sendable data extension and a regular data extension? +

-Is retaking the exam possible if I don't pass on the first attempt? +
+Can I retake the exam if I don't pass on my first attempt? +

 Ready to Get Certified?